haruosuz/DS4GD/2020giga/CaseStudy.md

   - At the top of the NCBI website (http://www.ncbi.nlm.nih.gov/genome/browse/), you will see a search box, and you can type the Organism name or Accession of the sequence that you are looking for in this search box, and then click on the "Search" button to search for it.
 For example, if you want to find the sequence for [Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2), the strain of coronavirus that causes coronavirus disease 2019 (COVID-19), you would type just Organism name "SARS-CoV-2" in the search box and press "Search".
   - [On this page](https://www.ncbi.nlm.nih.gov/genome/browse/#!/overview/SARS-CoV-2), you will see the number of hits to "SARS-CoV-2" in each of the NCBI databases: "Overview (1); Viruses (92)".
 When you click on "Viruses", it will show all the strains.
   - [On this page](https://www.ncbi.nlm.nih.gov/genome/browse/#!/viruses/SARS-CoV-2), When you click on the Organism Name "Severe acute respiratory syndrome coronavirus 2", it will bring you to the record for this organism in the NCBI Genome database.
-  - [On this page](https://www.ncbi.nlm.nih.gov/genome/86693?genome_assembly_id=757732), you will see the "Summary", and "Replicon Info" of the Organism.
+  - [On this page](https://www.ncbi.nlm.nih.gov/genome/86693?genome_assembly_id=757732), you will see the "Replicon Info" of the Organism.
 The NCBI [Accession Number](https://www.ddbj.nig.ac.jp/acc_def-e.html) for the DNA sequences are "NC_045512.2" (RefSeq) and "MN908947.3" (INSDC), respectively.

 NCBIからDNA配列を取得する: